sunfounder/raphael-kit/docs/source/processing/play_with_processing.rst

 .. note::

-    Before you can use Processing, you need to access the Raspberry Pi desktop remotely (:ref:`Remote Desktop`) or connect a display for the Raspberry Pi.
+    Before you can use Processing, you need to access the Raspberry Pi desktop remotely (:ref:`windows_remote_desktop`) or connect a display for the Raspberry Pi.

 ..
 Run the following command in Terminal to install Processing.